One in six central Pennsylvania children are at-risk of hunger.

 This free and prepared congregate feeding program traces its origins to Savannah, Georgia.
 In 1989, two young brothers were discovered one night in the kitchen of their housing project’s community center looking for food.
 In response to this glaring example of child hunger, the Second Harvest Food Bank of Coastal Georgia started the first Kids Cafe®.
 In 1993, Feeding America launched the national Kids Cafe® program.

-The Central Pennsylvania Food Bank operates Kids Cafe® programs at more than 60 different sites, feeding more than 5,700 children each week.
+The Central Pennsylvania Food Bank operates Kids Cafe® programs at more than 100 different sites, feeding over 34,000 children.